 Thus follicular monitoring is the best predictor of ovulation and thus helps to time sexual intercourse so as to provide the best window for fertilization and increase chances of pregnancy.

 Treatment options for infertility…..what are they??

-Medical science have given many options in the field of infertility, those are very safe and effective for being a father which includes IUI (intrauterine insemination) IVF (in vitro fertilization) ICSI ( Intracytoplasmic sperm injection).
+Medical science have given many options in the field of infertility treatment, those are very safe and effective for being a father which includes IUI (intrauterine insemination) IVF (in vitro fertilization) ICSI ( Intracytoplasmic sperm injection).

 Which technique is safe, effective and feasible in which couple is depend on the condition of female partner and that is decided by the expert clinicians of this field.

 Many a times it has been seen that in case of male infertility treatment either sperms are low in number or theory are defective, due to which they are not capable of fertilization and couples are unable to achieve pregnancy.
 In IUI sperms are washed and processed in such a way that they become more concentrated and efficient, and after that sperms are directly placed in the uterine cavity at the time of ovulation, and chances to achieve pregnancy is increased if female partner is normal.
 If sperms are absent, or defective due to some genetic reasons then facilities of sperm banking can be taken.This procedure of IUI hardly takes 24 hours.